ubco-cmps/data550_course/class/project1.md

 Keep it low-tech, I suggest you and your partner get on a zoom call, share your screen with the Jupyter notebook, describe the analysis, and record the call.
 I should hear from both of you in the presentation, but it's up to you whether you show both the R and python plots, or just have one notebook.

 1. Edit the contributions.md file to your repository to outline the contributions of each partner in the group.
-(20 marks)